There's a lot of info here, so please read it all to make sure you know what's what!

 Will the event be cancelled in bad weather?
 The event will be held rain or shine, no refunds.
 We’re working hard and taking risks to give ladies the opportunity to ride here, we hope you’re on board to help make it happen.
 (And honestly last year it rained and no one gave a flying you-know-what!
 We had so much fun!)

 Can I come ride the trails some other time?
 Sorry, no. The property is privately owned and riding access is limited to public events.
-Please respect these rules and their privacy, or you put future events at risk.
+But we're partnered with the Famous Reading Outdoors who will be on-site.
+You can definitely go back to ride there if you purchase a pass!

 Can I ride in the state park?
-Sorry, no. You can go enjoy the park like any other human, but not on two wheels.
+Sorry, no. You can go enjoy the park like any other human, just not on two wheels.
+We're scouting ways to ride two wheels to the border and go in from there, and planning guided hikes with the park staff.
+Stay tuned!

 Do I need a working headlight, taillight and to be registered?
 If you are riding the off-site routes created for street-legal dual sports, YES.
 If you’re riding the grass track or woods loops then no.